buffalojoec/solana-improvement-documents/proposals/feature-threshold-automation.md

 ## Detailed Design

-The proposed new process would be comprised of the following steps:
+The new process is comprised of the following steps:

-1. **Feature Creation:** Contributors create feature accounts with the Solana CLI as they do now.
+1. **Feature Creation:** Contributors create feature accounts as they do now.
-2. **Staging Features for Activation:** In some epoch 0, the multi-signature authority stages created features for activation.
+2. **Staging Features for Activation:** In some epoch N, a multi-signature authority stages for activation some or all of the features created in step 1.
-3. **Signaling Support for Staged Features:** During the next epoch (epoch 1), validators signal which of the staged feature-gates they support in their software.
+3. **Signaling Support for Staged Features:** During the next epoch (epoch N+1), validators signal which of the staged feature-gates they support in their software.
-4. **Activation and Garbage Collection:** On the next epoch boundary, the runtime activates the feature-gates that have the necessary stake support.
+4. **Activation and Garbage Collection:** At the end of epoch N+1, the runtime activates the feature-gates that have the necessary stake support.
 At the same time, the runtime also removes spam and archives activated feature accounts.

 ### Step 1: Feature Creation

-The first step in the new process shall consist of the already existing method for creating new features using the Solana CLI (`solana feature activate`).
-This command could possibly be renamed to `solana feature create`.

-This command sends a transaction containing System instructions to fund, allocate, and assign the feature account to `Feature111111111111111111111111111111111111`.
-This can be performed by anyone.
+The first step is creation of a feature account, done by submitting a transaction containing System instructions to fund, allocate, and assign the feature account to `Feature111111111111111111111111111111111111`.

-This step merely creates a feature, but will no longer stage it for activation.

 ### Step 2: Staging Features for Activation

-A multi-signature authority shall be created to stage features for activation.
-This multi-signature will comprise key-holders from Solana Labs and possibly from other validator client teams in the future.
+A multi-signature authority, comprised of key-holders from Solana Labs and possible other validator client teams in the future, will have the authority to stage created features for activation.
 In the future, this authority could be replaced by validator governance.

-The multi-signature authority stages a feature for activation by invoking the Feature Gate program's `StageFeatureForActivation` instruction, which verifies the signature of the multi-signature authority, then adds the feature ID to the **next epoch's** Staged Features PDA.
+The multi-signature authority stages a feature for activation by invoking the Feature Gate program's `StageFeatureForActivation` instruction.
+This instruction
+expects:
+- Data: The feature ID
+- Accounts:
+  - Staged Features PDA: writable
+  - Multi-signature authority: signer

+`StageFeatureForActivation` will add the provided feature ID to the **next epoch's** Staged Features PDA.

 The Staged Features PDA for a given epoch stores a list of all feature IDs that were staged for activation during the previous epoch.
-To start, this list shall have a maximum length of 8 (ie. `[Pubkey; 8]`).
+This list shall have a maximum length of 8 (ie. `[Pubkey; 8]`).

-The proposed seeds for deriving the Staged Features PDA are provided below, where the `<epoch>` represents the epoch during which the contained feature IDs will be assessed for stake support and potentially activated at the end of that epoch.
+The proposed seeds for deriving the Staged Features PDA are provided below, where the `<epoch>` is the epoch during which the contained feature IDs will be assessed for stake support and considered for activation.

 ```
 "staged_features" + <epoch>